ksnortum/find-words-java/DICTIONARIES.md

 ## Words

 *find-words-java* now has a crossword function.
 For this I thought I would include a standard dictionary to use.
 I found the *words* file on my Linux box (*/usr/share/dict/words*).
 I removed words with apostrophes as these would not be able to be processed by the app.
+I also removed words that differed only by a capital letter, so for instance, if the words "Ant" and "ant" were both in the dictionary, only "ant" would remain.
+I have written a Python script that will perform these tasks for you, called `clean_words.py`.

 ## Roll your own